Housing advice on release from prison

 If you will be homeless on release from prison, we will provide you with advice and assistance.

-If you are going to be homeless when you are released from prison, you should speak with the prison’s supporting services as soon as possible and ask them to make a referral to us on your behalf.
+If you are going to be homeless when you are released from prison, you should speak with the prison’s support services as soon as possible and ask them to make a referral to us on your behalf.

 Where possible it is best to contact us before leaving prison if you believe you are going to be homeless.
 We need to gather as much information as possible regarding your circumstances to provide you with the most appropriate advice and assistance to find suitable accommodation up to 56 days before your release date.